ITS (Information Technology Service) @ Halifax

 Every computer in the district is protected against viruses by our LightSpeed software.
 Virus definitions are downloaded daily and then automatically distributed throughout the district.

 The district's technology team responsibilities include maintaining all computers (hardware and software), printers and the equipment that connects them; collaborating with other staff to use information technology to better serve the district; identifying emerging technologies to meet the district’s changing needs; protecting the district’s investment in technology; and providing training to staff on the proper use of software programs and equipment.
-The team includes 1 Technology Coordinator, 1 IT Support Technician, 1 PIMS Administrator and 2 technology aides.
+The team includes a Technology Integration Specialist, an IT Support Technician, and a Technology Support Specialist.